Dubai Municipality Al Aweer Used Car Complex in Dubai (UCC)

 The used car dealer showrooms are licensed by the Dubai Municipality which in theory means you have some protection from dodgy cars and dealers but in practice, Caveat Emptor ("let the buyer beware").
 If you're not that skeptical, make sure to talk to some friends and colleagues, who have actually bought a car from the Al Aweer Used Car Complex, to get a few opinions.
 The expression "lambs to the slaughter" is one to contemplate while on your way there.

 Skepticism aside, the Used Car Market can be a convenient place to shop for a car - everything you need is there.
-Bank for car loans (Emirates Bank International), insurance companies for auto insurance in Dubai and the UAE, automobile testing and inspection services, the Police Traffic Department for car registrations, even a car auction facility, and vehicle driving courses (Emirates Driving Institute).
+Bank for car loans (Emirates Bank International), auto insurance companies, automobile testing and inspection services, the Police Traffic Department for car registrations, even a car auction facility, and vehicle driving courses (Emirates Driving Institute).
 There's also a Tasjeel centre to help get your car registered more quickly and easily.

 Opening hours - information inconsistent